-This way, every time when you open your browser, the first thing you see if your blog.
+This way, every time when you open your browser, the first thing you see is your blog.

-If you want to develop the habit of exercise in the gym three times a week, choose a gym that is location-convenient to you.
+If you want to develop the habit of exercising in the gym three times a week, choose a gym that is location-convenient to you.

 For instance, you can choose a gym in the location between your workplace and your home.
 This way, you can save time and also get yourself to the gym easier.
 And make sure you put your sports attire in your car trunk.

 You simply make the environment your friend and not your foe.

 Make it easy so that you can take action and follow your plan to develop a good habit.

 5. Change the environment by mixing with the right people